wp-plugins/colorful-text-widget/readme.txt

 == Description ==

 Colorful Text Widgets is a normal text widget that makes your text widget a colorful one.
 You can change the color of Title, Background and Text using the color-pickers provided with in the widget itself.

 More style options will be added on further release.

-More style options will be added on further release.